Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ---

-## Configure the project for IoT Central
+## Configure network and security settings

 1. Open the **app_manifest.json** file.
 1. Update the **CmdArgs** property with your IoT Central **ID Scope**.